 How much could you claim for your injuries?

 Compensation is judged on the severity of the damage and whether or not a full recovery is made, damage to the teeth can also go hand in hand with a jaw injury.
 If an accident was caused by another person and resulted in you suffering with a jaw injury, you could make a claim for compensation.

 Approximate amounts that can be claimed include:

 Unrecovered fractured jaw after surgery: £10,000 to £25,000

 Fractured jaw which recovers fully after surgery: Up to £5,000

 Please note that the compensation you may receive can differ as aspects of special damages have yet still to be considered, each case is arbitrated individually and is dependent on both the injury and the consequences.
 Therefore it is important for you to contact us for a full consultation and what you could expect to receive.

-How to make a claim for an injury to the jaw:
+How can I make a claim for an injury to the jaw?